dilinigunasena/e-soft-ead/README.md

 # e-soft-ead
 ## code repositopry for E-Soft EAD module
 ## Hello Class!.
 Use this for your course works.
 1. web socket - socket programming
+2. rmi - remote method invocation